RagtagOpen/freefrom-compensation-api/README.md

 3. Run `bundle install` to install the app's dependencies (run `gem install bundler` if that doesn't work)
 4. Run `rake db:setup` to create the test and development databases
 5. Run `rake db:migrate` to set up the necessary database tables
+6. Run `bundle exec rake import_data` to import the seed data
-6. Run `bundle exec rails s` to start the server
+7. Run `bundle exec rails s` to start the server

 ## API Documentation